kobotoolbox/kpi/kobo/apps/subsequences/README.md

 3. Update the submission with new supplementary data
 4. The submission table and exports view will reflect the new data

+### Types of review

+Actions may be either _accepted_ or _verified_.

+If actions are _accepted_, responses will not be added/updated in the data set until they are accepted.
+Manual actions are automatically accepted on creation, automatic ones must be explicitly accepted by request.
+Once a response is accepted, it cannot be un-accepted.
+The way to remove an accepted response is to delete it.

+If actions are _verified_, responses will be added/updated in the data set as soon as they are created, with an additional column for whether they have been verified.
+All responses, manual or automatic, are considered unverified on creation and must be verified explicitly by request.
+Responses can also be explicitly un-verified by request, which will be reflected in the relevant column.

+Manual translation, manual transcription, automatic translation, and automatic transcription are all _accepted_ actions.
+Manual and automatic QA are _verified_ actions.

 ### Selected response

 For any given question, for any submission, there is only